jphillipb/Verifacta/README.md

 # Verifacta - Rapid Response Media Fact-Checking

+Note: Currently only supported and tested on MacOS.

 Verifacta is a desktop application that performs real-time fact-checking of audio streams using advanced AI and machine learning technologies.
 It transcribes spoken content, identifies fact-checkable statements, and provides immediate verification with supporting and challenging arguments.

 ## Features